Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Horizon Observation as a Partial Orientation Measurement

 The declination angle $\psi$ relative to the camera plane is determined using the pinhole camera model.
 The horizon point, $p_{h_y}$, is defined as the vertical pixel coordinate where the horizon intersects the image centerline.
 To correct for skew, we adjust $p_{h_y}$ by subtracting $c_y$, the $y$-coordinate of the principal point in the camera calibration matrix.
 The angle $\psi$ is then computed using $\text{atan}2(p_{h_y}, f_y)$, where $f_y$ is the focal length in the y-direction.

-The value of $V$ depends on the pitch of the vehicle and the swell of the ocean.
-However, we found that varying the camera height between one and three meters above the water surface results in less than a one pixel shift in the horizon position, so we fix $V$ to be the camera height above the draft line.
+The value of $V$ depends on the pitch and heave of the vehicle.
+However, we found that varying the camera height between one and three meters above the water surface results in less than a $0.02^\circ$ change in pitch, so we fix $V$ to be the camera height above the draft line.